sedol1339/files/papers.md

 	- To identify successfully restored samples, we performed ASR-based filtering.

 Meng, L., Kang, J., Wang, Y., Jin, Z., Wu, X., Liu, X., & Meng, H. (2024).
 Empowering Whisper as a Joint Multi-Talker and Target-Talker Speech Recognition System. arXiv, 2407.09817.
 Retrieved from https://arxiv.org/abs/2407.09817v1

+Mittal, A., Prabhu, D., Sarawagi, S., & Jyothi, P. (2024).
+SALSA: Speedy ASR-LLM Synchronous Aggregation. arXiv, 2408.16542.
+Retrieved from https://arxiv.org/abs/2408.16542v1

+    - The current methods to enhance ASR models with LMs suffer either from the exiensive training requirements, or from high decoding latencies due to second-pass rescoring in ASR error correction.
+Also, many current methods rely on the n-best predictions and will not fare well on low-resource languages owing to large errors in the n-best predictions.
+	- We propose SALSA, a lightweight method to integrate LM model with ASR model (we use Whisper and LLama-2).
+It keeps both backbones frozen and only train projection layers.
+It can be used to integrate any pretrained decoder-only LM with a pretrained encoder-decoder ASR model using small amounts of labeled speech in the target languages.
+	- We are also the first to apply utilize LMs for ASR of a diverse set of low-resource languages (not only English ASR).
+	- We select N different ASR decoder layers and N different LM decoder layers and connect them one-to-one: for each pair, a trainable mapping R^m -> R^m processes an ASR hidden state, and the result is added to the LM hidden state (fig. 1).
+The LM keeps generating tokens until a valid text piece recognizable by ASR’s tokenizer is formed (often for low resource languages the tokenizers for LM and ASR can use different multi-token sequences to encode a single character in the target language).
+Then the just generated text is re-tokenized with the ASR’s tokenizer.
+Thus, in SALSA both decoders (ASR and LM) move forward in tandem albeit having different tokenizations.

 Mohamed, M., Liu, O. D., Tang, H., & Goldwater, S. (2024).
 Orthogonality and isotropy of speaker and phonetic information in self-supervised speech representations. arXiv, 2406.09200.
 Retrieved from https://arxiv.org/abs/2406.09200v1